 The Law Offices of Kretzer & Volderbing P.C.
 Can Help You Collect Your Judgment

 When you are trying to figure out how to navigate the writ of garnishment process, you will need lawyers with specific experience on writs in Texas and who have the proper knowledge and resources to help you.
-Contact attorneys Seth Kretzer and James Volberding today through our website or by phone at 713-775-3050 to discuss your concerns.
+Contact attorney Seth Kretzer today through our website or by phone at 713-775-3050 to discuss your concerns.

 We are on your side, and we know exactly what to do to help guide you.
 Additionally, we have worked on countless Texas cases involving writs of garnishment for more than thirty years.
 We truly understand your situation, and we will do everything in our power to help you!